JulienPalard/peps/pep-0xxx.rst

 The intent of this PEP is to make existing translations of the Python Documentation more accessible and discoverable.
-By doing so, motivating new translators and new translations.
+By doing so, attracting and motivating new translators and new translations.

 Motivation
 ==========

-On the french ``#python-fr`` IRC channel on freenode, it's common to meet people who don't speak english and so are unable to read the Python official documentation.
+On the french ``#python-fr`` IRC channel on freenode, it's not rare to meet people who don't speak english and so are unable to read the Python official documentation.
 Python wants to be widely available, for all users, in any language: that's also why Python 3 now allows